 Aloha Bay started importing Himalayan Salt products from Pakistan in 2004.
 For several years already Volker Wagner had been working together with a Pakistani architect and businessman, Tariq Khokhar, to create salt products for the European market.
 Tariq designed and built a small state-of-the-art salt factory in Mirpur, close to the Himalayan foothills.
 This family-owned factory, which produces both decorative salt lamps and edible salt, is both technically advanced and socially and environmentally responsible.
-For more than a decade, Aloha Bay has been the distributor of Tariq's products in the U.S.
+For nearly fifteen years, Aloha Bay has been the distributor of Tariq's products in the U.S.

 It is important to understand that typically, salt lamps are produced in temporary garage-type workshops, where working conditions leave a lot to be desired, even for Pakistani standards.
 These garage-shops are often set up just to fill a few containers, offering only temporary employment.
 Quality standards are difficult, if not impossible, to maintain in such an environment.
 Nowadays, many Pakistani nationals are trying to make a "quick buck" selling low-priced salt lamps from these workshops.
 They are essentially middle men, not factory owners, brokering deals and paying the very least possible for the product and to their employees.